Saturday, October 31, 2020

 On The Vedic Devas

-We can make the a priori assumption that the Vedic devas (gods) predate the Vedas.
-Since the Rigveda is dated between twelfth and ninth centuries B.C., the conception of devas must have originated a few centuries before the twelfth century B.C.—if the first Vedic sages didn’t have a priori knowledge of the devas, they could not have created the hymns on the divine attributes and actions of the devas.
+The a priori assumption can be made that the Vedic devas (gods) predate the Vedas.
+Since the Rigveda is dated between twelfth and ninth centuries BC, the conception of devas must have originated a few centuries before the twelfth century BC—if the first Vedic sages didn’t have a priori knowledge of the devas, they could not have created the hymns on the divine attributes and actions of the devas.

-The word “devas” relates to beings who are connected to swargloka (heaven); they exist to counter the influence of the demons for whom the Vedas use words like “Dasyus” and “Raksases”; in a few instances, the word used is “adeva,” or the opposite of deva—in the Rigveda, Vrtra, the demon who had stolen the waters of the world, and was ultimately killed by Indra, the deva who is the lord of the heaven, is called adeva.
+The word “devas” relates to beings who are connected to swargloka (heaven).
+They exist to counter the influence of the demons for whom the Vedas use words like “Dasyus” and “Raksases”.
+In some instances, the word used is “adeva,” or the opposite of deva.
+In the Rigveda, Vrtra, the demon who had stolen the waters of the world, and was ultimately killed by Indra, the deva who is the lord of the heaven, is called adeva.
 In the Brahmanas, Puranas, and Ithihasas, the term “asura” is used for the demons.
 The Vedic mythology often makes it difficult to draw a line between the devas and demons because there are several entities which possess divine as well as demonic attributes.

 The Rigveda notes that the devas are thirty-three in number—they are called the Trayastrinshata (Three plus thirty).
-The Brahmanas give a breakdown of the thirty-three devas—eight are Vasus (material gods), twelve are Adityas (personified gods); eleven are Rudras (consisting of abstract entities, atman, and the incarnations of Shiva), and two are the divine twins, the Ashvins.
-The Yujurveda and Atharvaveda too have hymns which talk about the thirty-three devas.
+The Brahmanas give a breakdown of the thirty-three devas—eight are Vasus (material gods); twelve are Adityas (personified gods); eleven are Rudras (consisting of abstract entities, atman, and the incarnations of Shiva); two are the divine twins, the Ashvins.
+The Yujurveda and Atharvaveda have hymns which talk about the thirty-three devas.

 Here are three verses from the Rigveda in which it's suggested that there are thirty-three devas (translations by Ralph T. H. Griffith, 1896):